 We have pulled together one of our favourite trips taking in the wild and open expanses of Exmoor National Park combined with a taste of the beautiful North Devon coastline.

-After picking up your camper van from our countryside depot, loading on all your essential holiday kit, an easy Devon trip will ease you into the experience of hiring a camper van and getting used to each other.
+After picking up your camper van from our Southampton depot, loading on all your essential holiday kit, head to Devon to begin your trip from the sseaside town of Sidmouth.
 A quick trip north from our base gets you onto the North Devon link road to make things simple, getting you to Dulverton on the edge of Exmoor before you know it.
 For your first stop of your trip, head into Exe Valley Caravan Site.
 The meticulously looked after site covers 4 acres alongside the Rive Exe, all the pitches provide generous space for pitching.
 Dogs are allowed on site and there is a specific exercising area for them.
 For more information check out their website: www.exevalleycamping.co.uk

 Waking to the sound of birds, and probably not much else it's time to get the kettle on, grab some breakfast ready for today's adventure.
 Right on the doorstep is Dulverton, known as the gateway to Exmoor!
 Named in the Domesday Book, it still has many of the town's medieval characteristics to view.
 After having a look round and checking out the independent shops and renowned eateries - then Exmoor's famous Tarr Steps is only a few miles away.